 Then they had to flee to Egypt–to flee Herod’s wrath–to flee Herod, the madman– We could certainly think of Jesus’ journey to Egypt as a detour in the grand plan of his life – BUT IT FULFILLED PROPHECY

-Then Jesus grew up in Nazareth, a small town where not much happened–far from Jerusalem–far from the temple.- WHICH FULFILLED PROPHECY
+Then Jesus grew up in Nazareth, a small town where not much happened, far from Jerusalem and the temple.- WHICH FULFILLED PROPHECY

-Then he travelled around Galilee, mostly by foot, teaching and healing.
+Then he travelled around Galilee, mostly on foot, teaching and healing.
 His work excited people, but it would be stretching things to think that he would have any impact beyond Israel’s borders.

 And then Jesus went to Jerusalem.
-We talk about Jerusalem as The Holy City–and it was.
+We talk about Jerusalem as the Holy City, and it was.
 It was the home of the temple.
-It’s where the holy men lived–the chief priests–the scribes–the Pharisees.
+It’s where the holy men lived.
+They were the chief priests. the scribes and the Pharisees.

 But for Jesus, Jerusalem would be a place of death, WHICH FULFILLED THE PROPHECY

-The scribes and the Pharisees begin to challenge him–to try to trip him up.
+The scribes and the Pharisees begin to challenge him by trying to trip him up.
 Finally, they decide to kill him.

 And they succeeded.
 They get the crowd to support them and force Pilate to do their bidding.
 Before long, Jesus was hanging on a cross.
 By the end of the day, he is dead and buried, and his enemies are rid of him forever.